St. Olaf students can gain four types of support from the CURI office:

 - Learn more about the summer research program.

 The Lynn and Mary Steen Fellowship aims to support student-initiated projects that demonstrate independent scholarship, investigation, and creativity.
 Student Steen Fellows pursue their projects independently of faculty mentors.
 Application forms are now available.
+Please download and complete the Steen Expense Worksheet and upload it within the application form.
 Learn more about the program.
 Video recording of January 18, 2021 Open House.

 Magnus the Good Projects